twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/interfaces/IAwsConnectorConfig.md

 > **secretAccessKey**: `string`

-The secret access key for the AWS SES instance.
+The secret access key for the AWS instance.